 speaker

 Yeah, so we can't really quantify it.
-These are five we think critical tracks, pricing and a more holistic sort of value based selling approach.
+These are five, we think, critical tracks, pricing, and a more holistic sort of value-based selling approach.
 That's a big one.
 We know from a pyramid perspective, we have a lot of scope as well.
-We understand the generative AI and our ongoing automation projects which we have that continuously and actually with generative AI.
-We think we can up the productivity from baseline even more.
-Some of our portfolios in our mix, how do we improve margins that to a dedicated hit team looking at these accounts?
-And finally, the indirect cost side and how do we keep a cap on that looking at more efficient buying, procurement, savings, etc. So it's quite a holistic approach, like I said, across many tracks.
+We understand with generative AI and our ongoing automation projects which we have that's continuously and actually with generative AI, we think we can up the productivity from baseline even more.
+Some of our portfolios in our mix, how do we improve margins that to a dedicated head team looking at these accounts.
+And finally, the indirect cost side, and how do we keep a cap on that, looking at more efficient buying, procurement, savings, et cetera.
+So it's quite a holistic approach, like I said, across many tracks.
 And these have been kicked off.
-Can't quantify the number at this stage.
-But like we said, our aspiration continues to be to improve our margins in the medium run.
+Can't quantify the number at this stage, but like we said, our aspiration continues to be to improve our margins in the medium run.

 speaker